2021–22 UEFA Europa Conference League qualifying: Format

 Each tie is played over two legs, with each team playing one leg at home.
 The team that scores more goals on aggregate over the two legs advance to the next round.
 If the aggregate score is level at the end of normal time of the second leg, the away goals rule is no longer applied starting from this season.
-To decide the winner of the tie, extra time is played, and if the same amount of goals are scored by both teams during extra time, the tie is decided by a penalty shoot-out.
+To decide the winner of the tie, extra time is played, and if the same number of goals are scored by both teams during extra time, the tie is decided by a penalty shoot-out.

 Schedule

 The schedule of the competition was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland).

 First qualifying round

 The draw for the first qualifying round was held on 15 June 2021, 13:30 CEST.

 Seeding

 A total of 66 teams played in the first qualifying round.
 Seeding of teams was based on their 2021 UEFA club coefficients.
 Teams from the same association could not be drawn against each other.
 Prior to the draw, UEFA formed eight groups, seven of four seeded teams and four unseeded teams, and one of five seeded teams and five unseeded teams, in accordance with the principles set by the Club Competitions Committee.
 Numbers were pre-assigned for each team by UEFA, with the draw held in two runs, one for Groups 1–7 with eight teams and one for Group 8 with ten teams.
 The first team drawn in each tie would be the home team of the first leg.